sbarre/json-scrambler/README.md

   - `scrambleStructureOnly` - A boolean value to indicate if keys, strings and numbers should be preserved.
 Will only mutate the shape of objects and arrays (default: **false**)
   - `wildKeys` - A boolean value to control how readable scrambled object keys should be (default: **false**)
   - `startingPoint` - A [JSONPath]() expression to tell the scrambler where to start scrambling in the document.
 Useful if you only care about a certain portion of a large document.
 Still returns the full document (default: **none**)

+## Tests

+Run `npm run test` to run the tests.

+## LICENSE

+json-scrambler is licensed under the MIT license.